 Drive through the Alsace region of France, where Jakob Amman lived, to hear the Amish origin story.
 Stop in Strasbourg for a city walk featuring the Mennonite history in this area, including learning about Pilgram Marpeck.
 Have lunch in the quaint town of Riquewihr, known for its narrow streets and half-timbered houses.
 Transfer to Colmar and have a ride on their tourist train.
 You also have the option to visit the Unterlinden Museum to learn about medieval and early Renaissance art.

 In the 17th and 18th century, the Swiss Jura was a place of refuge for persecuted Swiss Anabaptists from the Emmental and elsewhere.
 Stop at a cheese factory in Bellelay, and enjoy some of their fine cheeses over lunch.
 See Bellelay Abbey, a medieval monastery where some residents converted during the Protestant Reformation.
 At the Swiss Mennonite archives in Jeanguisboden, you’ll see the old Frochauer Bible, copies of the Martyrs Mirror, old song books, and family trees with well-known Anabaptist family names.
 Then visit another secret Anabaptist meeting place—the Anabaptist Bridge.

 Begin the day with a walking tour of Bern, where in 1711 a group of Anabaptists were expelled on three boats on the Rhine.
+Then enjoy some free time in Bern to explore on your own.
 At a cemetery and Reformed church in Steffisburg, learn about connections with the Amish.
-Visit the Yoder house.
+Then a visit to the Yoder house.